Louisville Bankruptcy Attorney

 Will I lose my property if I file for bankruptcy in Louisville, KY?

 It depends on your specific situation.
-Some properties are exempt from bankruptcy estate.
-Non-exempt properties are sold to pay off your debts.
+Some properties don’t count toward your bankruptcy estate, while they sell off some non-exempt properties to help pay your debts.

 Can I protect my co-owner’s share of the property during bankruptcy?

-The co-owner is is often able to claim an exemption that protects their share of the property.
-Otherwise, their share of the property is at risk during bankruptcy.
+The co-owner is often able to claim an exemption that protects their share of the property.
+Otherwise, the surviving owners’ shares of the property are at risk during bankruptcy.

 How can a bankruptcy attorney in Louisville, KY, help me with joint tenancy and tenancy in common during bankruptcy?